hetu-project/AI4ScienceOS/README.md

 ACL is a protocol group, its fundamental principles include hyper-scalable verifications, interoperable ordering mechanisms for incentivization, and robust anti-censorship governance tailored for DeAI collaborations By operating within a disruptive causality framework.

 ## Overview
-The current protocol group includes the POCC protocol.
+The current protocol group includes the Proof of Causality Coordination(POCC) protocol.
 ### POCC
 POCC is the hyper-scalable verification component in the ACL protocol group, currently encompassing the following
 - POCS